Skip to main content

 Mesopotamia

 The theophoric element «El» in personal names is frequently encountered in the documents of the Mari archives.
 An example is a letter (ARM 2 23) from Ibal-pi-El to his lord Zimri-Lim (1988CharpinD:271).
-In a letter (ARM 26/1 140) from Nur-Addu addressed to Zimri-Lim, 'Yakhsib-El, the Hanaean' is mentioned (1988CharpinD:303–305).
-Yeskit-El, in a letter (ARM 26/2 386), informs his lord Zimri-Lim of the fall of Larsa (1988CharpinD_LafontB:205).
+Furthermore, in a letter (ARM 26/1 140) from Nur-Addu addressed to Zimri-Lim, «Yakhsib-El, the Hanaean» is mentioned (1988CharpinD:303–305).
+Additionally, Yeskit-El, in a letter (ARM 26/2 386), informs his lord Zimri-Lim of the fall of Larsa (1988CharpinD_LafontB:205).
 Yasim-El, in a letter (ARM 26/2 403-bis) to his brother Shunukhra-Khalu, recounts his illness (1988CharpinD_LafontB:257).
+The Mari archive, a key Mesopotamian source, dates to the first half of the 18th century BCE (1956Munn-RankinJM:106).

-3 And Jacob said unto Joseph, God, the Almighty, appeared unto me at Luz in the land of Canaan, and blessed me,7 And as for me, when I came from Padan, Rachel died by me in the land of Canaan on the way, when yet there was some distance to come unto Ephrath: and I buried her there on the way of Ephrath, the same is Beth-lechem.
+3 And Jacob said unto Joseph, God, the Almighty, appeared unto me at Luz in the land of Canaan, and blessed me, … 7 And as for me, when I came from Padan, Rachel died by me in the land of Canaan on the way, when yet there was some distance to come unto Ephrath: and I buried her there on the way of Ephrath, the same is Beth-lechem.

 Mesopotamia